The VIMOS Public Extragalactic Redshift Survey (VIPERS). Exploring the dependence of the three-point correlation function on stellar mass and luminosity at 0.5<z<1.1: Results

 From the analysis of the 3PCF it can be found that more luminous and massive galaxies present a higher clustering, in agreement with the results obtained on the same sample from the 2PCF by M13.
-The larger dependence at smaller scales is confirming also the results found by \citet{guo2014} from the analysis of SDSS-DR7. \citet{cappi2015} also analysed VIPERS data, measuring volume-averaged higher-order correlation functions.
+In their analysis they also found a difference of $\sim$15-20\% at the same scales probed by our work.
+The larger dependence at smaller scales also confirms the results found by \citet{guo2014} from the analysis of SDSS-DR7. \citet{cappi2015} also analysed VIPERS data, measuring volume-averaged higher-order correlation functions.
 A direct comparison of the results is not straightforward, since in their analysis they measured the galaxy normalised skewness $S_{3}$, which, in hierarchical models, corresponds to $S_{3}\sim3Q$; however, this function is insensitive to spatial configuration, and any shape dependence is washed out.
 Nevertheless, both $S_{3}$ and $Q$ quantify the contribution to higher-order correlation functions, and similarly a negligible dependence on luminosity was found.
+These results can be interpreted within the hierarchical formation scenario, in which more massive and luminous systems are more clustered than less massive and luminous ones.